RobomandosLab/StarstormReturns/README.md

 ## Feedback, Bug Reports, and Known Issues
 - Bugs can be reported on the [GitHub Issues page](https://github.com/RobomandosLab/StarstormReturns) or by telling a developer in the Starstorm 1, or Risk of Rain Returns Discord servers.

+## FAQ
+### Is the mod finished?
+No......

 ## Credits & Thanks
 - Neik: Creator of Starstorm 1
+- Hobart: Morale support
+- Bread: Github Detective
 - Buns: Project management
 - Kris: Programmer
 - [Azuline](https://bsky.app/profile/azulineskye.bsky.social): Programmer